cloudant/sync-android/REPLICATION_POLICIES.md

 ### Creating your service

-There are two options when creating your service.
+There are two options when creating your service:

 1. If you don't require periodic replications, you should create a subclass of `ReplicationService`.
 2. If you want your replications to repeat at (roughly) fixed time intervals, as well as possibly adding other criteria that